-With one day delay, Santa Claus has brought you the WP-News: The main part of today's news is of course the release of WordPress 5.0.
-Due to the tight schedule, not all Plugins managed to be 100% Gutenberg-compatible for the release.
-Also, today you'll find out what SEO measures in 2019 will be especially important.
-And we'll show you how we're working on the RAIDBOXES Company Vision on the company vision.
+With a day delay, Santa Claus has the WP News for you in the luggage: The main role in today's news plays of course the release of WordPress 5.0 yesterday.
+Due to the tight schedule, not all plugins have managed to be 100% Gutenberg -compatible for the release.
+Also, today you'll learn which SEO measures will be especially important in 2019.
+And we'll show you how we've been working on the Raidboxes corporate vision.

-Due to Google's regular algorithm updates, there are constantly new best practices in search engine optimization (SEO) that you should know and apply.
-Thus, it will also be exciting in 2019, with which measures you bring your content even further to the front.
-Michael Schöffmann from the advertising agency FUXIG has valuable SEO tips for you and explains why, in addition to the previous ranking factors, Google's artificial intelligence RankBrain as well as Mobile First and Voice Search will set the tone next year.
+Google's regular algorithm updates mean that there are constantly new best practices in search engine optimization (SEO) that you should know and apply.
+This means that in 2019 it will also be exciting to see which measures you can use to bring your content even further to the front.
+Michael Schöffmann from the advertising agency FUXIG has valuable SEO tips for you and explains why, in addition to the existing ranking factors, Google's artificial intelligence RankBrain as well as mobile first and voice search will set the tone next year.

-A few weeks ago, we discussed sustainability and our contribution to the common good and society in an open workshop format with the entire team.
-Our goal was to use these ideas to develop a medium and long-term vision for RAIDBOXES .
+A few weeks ago, we discussed sustainability and our contribution to the common good and society in an open workshop format with the whole team.
+Our goal was to use these ideas to develop a medium and long-term vision for Raidboxes\.
 Our managing director Johannes tells you how we went about it, what insights we gained and what the interim result was after part 1 of the vision workshop.

 Gutenberg and WordPress 5.0